sherpair/weather4s/README.md

 - **Loader**.
 Operates only upon a user request, sent via **Geo**.
 An architectural choice was to feed ElasticSearch (the engine) with localities only when the user expressly asks to make a specific country available for weather queries.
-When this happens and as long as the country's localities are not already present in the engine, the service downloads the related CSV file from [geonames](http://download.geonames.org/export/dump/), transforms it and adds all localities resulting from the process to the engine in a "new country" engine index (e.g. **GB** for United Kingdom, **IT** for Italy, ...).
+When this happens and as long as the country's localities are not already present in the engine, the service downloads the related CSV file from [geonames](http://download.geonames.org/export/dump/), transforms it and adds all localities resulting from the process to the engine in a "new country" engine index (e.g. `GB` for United Kingdom, `IT` for Italy, ...).

-  Only if the process is successful the **countries** engine index gets updated, with the document of the "new country" set as *available*. **Geo** is notified that one country is now available only after **Loader** updates the **meta** engine index, which acts as a trigger (ElasticSearch doesn't provide a transaction-like mechanism), and in any case only at the next iteration of the "CacheHandler" in **Geo** which, after noticed the **meta** document was updated, makes the country visible to the user as a last step.
+  Only if the process is successful the `countries` engine index gets updated, with the document of the "new country" set as *available*. **Geo** is notified that one country is now available only after **Loader** updates the `meta` engine index, which acts as a trigger (ElasticSearch doesn't provide a transaction-like mechanism), and in any case only at the next iteration of the `CacheHandler` in **Geo** which, after noticed the `meta` document was updated, makes the country visible to the user as a last step.

 - **Geo**.
-Aside from user authentication, handled by **Auth**, **Geo** is the main backend interface for the frontend to which it provides the list of available and
+Aside from user authentication, handled by **Auth**, **Geo** is the main backend interface for the frontend to which provides the list of available and
   *non-available-yet* countries, as well as the list of suggestions while the user types the name of the locality she is looking the weather info for.

-  It is also responsible for the initialization of the engine, in which it persists, at the first launch of Weather4s, the list of all countries in the world, marked as
+  It is also responsible for the initialization of the engine, where it persists, at the first launch of Weather4s, the list of all countries in the world, marked as
   *not-available-yet*, as well as the **meta** document (in a specific engine index).

 - **Auth**.
 As expected, **Auth** handles all aspects of user management.
-From registration via email activation to authentication, to the management of the profile, used by **Geo** to show the weather of the landing locality, chosen by the user during the registration, every time she logs in.
+From registration via email activation to authentication and authorization for all routes of
+  Weather4s, to the management of the member's profile, used by **Geo** to show the weather of the landing locality, chosen by the user during the registration, every time she logs in.

 ### Frontend